RadialDevGroup/ombudsman/developer_lead/SUBCONTRACTOR_ONBOARDING.md

 - [ ] Send an introductory email (see example below)
   - Schedule [Kickoff](https://github.com/RadialDevGroup/Policy/wiki/Subcontractor-Kickoff)
-- [ ] Setup up the initial 1-one-1 w/ Rebecca
+- [ ] Set up the initial one-on-one with Rebecca
 - [ ] Add the subcontractor to the Google Groups team email
   - If the team email has not been created:
     1. Go to https://groups.google.com